4teamwork/opengever.core/docker/README.md

 The default configuration uses the TeamraumDEV LDAP branch.
 You need to provide the LDAP credentials using environment variables.
-The easiest way is to put them into the `.ldapbind.env` file.
+The easiest way is to put them into a `.env` file, which is automatically read by Docker Compose.

 The credentials are needed by the Ianus backend and ogcore using different environment variable names.